pliyo/learning-notes/courses/distributed-system-design-fundamentals/long-running-processes.md

 - Different from message handlers, have state, message handlers don't
 - A saga is a class that handles multiple messages and contains multiple states.

+Given that a message is going to start a long running process, a new saga object is created the saga in processing that message modified the state that it's relevant into it (publishing messages, sending a reply...), once that method handling logic has completed, then the saga state is now consistent.

+Almost all workflow engines have some kind of transactional persistent behind the scenes to ensure they can pick up where they left off.

+- We need to find a way to look up the saga to check the data we have inside, sometimes this is about checking the saga id.
+- Usually at the end of the long running process, there would be some kind of event or message that it's send, to where the saga communicates the end result -> this is what I have decided.
+In general we want to avoid the long running process modifying master data directly.
+The saga is focused in process logic, every step updates private state.
+Sagas focuses on process state, message in, message out.
+Other processes focuses on modifying main data.

+The sagas are there until they are needed, then they are shut down and their data is cleared out.